 NOTE: This article covers speeds and feed rates for milling tools, as opposed to turning tools.

-While speeds and feeds are common terms used in the programming of the cutter, the ideal running parameters are also influenced by other variables.
-The speed of the cutter is used in the calculation of the cutter’s feed rate, measured in Inches Per Minute (IPM).
-The other part of the equation is the chip load.
+While speeds and feeds are common terms used in the programming of the cutter, the ideal running parameters are also influenced by a myriad of other variables.
+As speeds and feeds must be well-matched to be effective, the speed of the cutter is used in the calculation of the cutter’s feed rate, measured in Inches Per Minute (IPM).
+The other part of the equation is the chip load, or material being removed per revolution.
 It is important to note that chip load per tooth and chip load per tool are different:

 - Chip load per tooth is the appropriate amount of material that one cutting edge of the tool should remove in a single revolution.
 This is measured in Inches Per Tooth (IPT).

 - Chip load per tool is the appropriate amount of material removed by all cutting edges on a tool in a single revolution.
 This is measured in Inches Per Revolution (IPR).

 A chip load that is too large can pack up chips in the cutter, causing poor chip evacuation and eventual breakage.
 A chip load that is too small can cause rubbing, chatter, tool deflection, and a poor overall cutting action.
 Finding the correct balance will not only allow for the most efficient cut possible, but also ensures the most efficiency in regard to tool wear.
 When calculating chip load per tool or IPR, the per tooth chip load is aptly multiplied by the number of flutes on the tool itself.

 Material Removal Rate